hdl-modules/hdl-modules/doc/sphinx/contributing.rst

 .. code-block:: shell

+    git push origin HEAD:refs/heads/release_branch
-    git push origin --tag vX.Y.Z HEAD:release_branch
+    git push origin vX.Y.Z

+**WARNING:** Avoid the "git push --tags" command, which is dangerous since it pushes all your local tags.

-Open a new merge request and wait for the CI pipeline to pass.
+Open a new merge request to ``main`` and wait for the CI pipeline to pass.
-If everything went well then you can merge your release commit to ``main``` via the gitlab merge request GUI.
+If everything went well then you can merge your release commit via the gitlab merge request GUI.